Tyresius92/traderbot/README.md

 # TraderBot

 TraderBot is an algorithmic stock trading bot.
-It was written as an exercise to see how a trading bot worked, and explore possibilities for one day starting some kind of investing financial service (a la Betterment or Wealthfront).
+It was written as an exercise to see how a trading bot worked, and explore possibilities for one day working at or starting some kind of investing financial service (a la Betterment or Wealthfront).

 ## What I learned